boston-dnd/system-performance-dashboard/README.md

 ## Data

 The data used to power this app was pulled from the City of Boston's HMIS.
-R scripts cleaned, reshaped, and deidentified HMIS data into key reporting tables, which were then written to a PostGres backend.
+R scripts cleaned, reshaped, and deidentified HMIS data into key reporting tables, which were then written to a Postgres backend.

 ## File Structure